nickbob/spring-mvc-javaconfig-example/README.md

-# The skeleton of Spring MVC Aplication
+# The skeleton of Spring MVC + Thymeleas Aplication

 ### Spring modules